The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Sample Selection and Properties

 \subsection{Additional galaxy candidates: the combined sample}

-The primary wide-area \emph{JWST} sample was augmented using the sample analysed in our previous UV continuum slope study \citep{cullen2023}.
-This sample was initially selected and presented in the UV luminosity function study of \citet{donnan2023a} and combines a ground-based sample of bright galaxies at $z>7.5$ selected from the COSMOS/UltraVISTA field, and a \emph{JWST}-selected sample at $z > 8$ from early NIRCam imaging in SMACS J0723, GLASS and CEERS.
+The primary wide-area \emph{JWST} sample was augmented using the sample analysed in our previous study of the UV continuum slope \citep{cullen2023}.
+This sample was initially selected and presented in the UV luminosity function study of \citet{donnan2023a} and combines a ground-based sample of bright galaxies at $z>7.5$ selected from the COSMOS/UltraVISTA field, and a \emph{JWST}-selected sample at $z > 8$ from early NIRCam imaging in SMACS J0723, GLASS, and CEERS.

 The selection criteria for this sample were less stringent \citep[i.e. requiring only a $5\sigma$ detection in bands red-ward of the Lyman break; for full details see][]{donnan2023a} and therefore contained a number of candidates not selected in the new wide-area \emph{JWST} sample.
 We retained the 35 galaxies from the \citet{cullen2023} \emph{JWST} sample that were not in our wide-area selection.
-We included all 16 galaxies from the ground-based COSMOS/UltraVISTA sample; these galaxies, although at a lower median redshift ($z=8.3$), provide the valuable dynamic range in $M_{\mathrm{UV}}$ needed for studying the relationship between UV continuum slope and galaxy luminosity (see Section \ref{subsec:beta_muv_relations}).
+We included all 16 galaxies from the ground-based COSMOS/UltraVISTA sample; these galaxies, although at a lower median redshift ($z=8.3$), provide the valuable dynamic range in $M_{\mathrm{UV}}$ needed for studying the relationship between UV continuum slope and galaxy luminosity (which we explore in Section \ref{subsec:beta_muv_relations}).

 In total, we included $51$ galaxy candidates from the sample presented in \citet{donnan2023a} and \citet{cullen2023}.
-The distribution of $M_{\mathrm{UV}}$ and $z_{\mathrm{phot}}$ for the COSMOS/UltraVISTA and \emph{JWST} galaxies are shown by the red and yellow data points in Fig. \ref{fig:muv_z_sample} respectively.
-The median values for the COSMOS/UltraVISTA sample are $M_{\mathrm{UV}}=-21.8$ and $z_{\mathrm{phot}}=8.3$; for the \emph{JWST} sample the median values are $M_{\mathrm{UV}}=-19.0$ and $z_{\mathrm{phot}}=9.9$.
-We note that, due to the less stringent S/N constraints, these galaxies are less well-constrained in terms of $\beta$ and $M_{\mathrm{UV}}$ compared to our primary wide-area sample.
+The distributions of $M_{\mathrm{UV}}$ and $z_{\mathrm{phot}}$ for the COSMOS/UltraVISTA and \emph{JWST} galaxies are shown by the red and yellow data points in Fig. \ref{fig:muv_z_sample}, respectively.
+The median values for the COSMOS/UltraVISTA sample are $M_{\mathrm{UV}}=-21.8$ and $z_{\mathrm{phot}}=8.3$; for the \emph{JWST} sample, the median values are $M_{\mathrm{UV}}=-19.0$ and $z_{\mathrm{phot}}=9.9$.
+We note that, because of the less stringent S/N constraints, the $\beta$ and $M_{\mathrm{UV}}$ values of these galaxies have larger uncertainties compared to our primary wide-area sample.